UWASL/NIFTY/README.md

 Usage
 -------
 There are two main excutables.
 Herems and Partitioner.
-Hermes is the fault tolerance layer that protects against partial network partitions, whereas Partitioner is a simple tool that can be used to invoke partial partitions (for testing purposes).
-Both of these requre OCS and assume the bridge is called br0 (see setup above).
+Hermes is the fault tolerance layer that protects against partial network partitions, whereas Partitioner is a simple tool that can be used to inject partial partitions (for testing purposes).
+Both of these requre OVS and assume the bridge is called br0 (see setup above).

 ### Hermes

 In order for Hermes to run properly, you will need to fill the config file nodes.conf.
-This file should contain the IP and MAC addresses of all the nodes in the cluster that are to run Hermes.
+This file should contain the IP and MAC addresses of all the nodes in the cluster.
 It's structured as follows:

 First line of the file is a single integer representing the number of nodes in the system (n).
 The next n lines list the IP Addresses of all the nodes.